adambraimbridge/n-es-tools/README.md

 $ next-es-tools workspace path/to/workspace
 ```

-This will create a new directory (if it does not already exist) containing a single `.env` file.
+This will create a new directory (if it does not already exist) containing a single `workspace.yml` file.
 The tools require several keys and settings which _must_ to be added to this file.
 Any files created by the tool will also be stored here.

 ## Usage